djalbat/necessary/README.md

 }, context);
 ```

 * The `eventually()` function takes an array of callbacks, each of which it calls immediately without waiting for the callbacks to invoke the given `next()` functions.
 When each of the callbacks has invoked the given `next()` function, it will call the `done()` function.
-Note that in this case invoking the `done()` method from within a callback will not halt the execution of other callbacks, it is passed as an argument only for the sake of convention.
+Note that in this case invoking the `done()` function from within a callback will not halt the execution of other callbacks, it is passed as an argument only for the sake of convention.
 In the example below each of the callbacks is executed:

 ```js
 const context = {};